Part 2: An Ethical Perspective – The Cost of Big Pharma greed

 Let’s now review the moral foundations of IP rights.
 Can this self-interest be justified as private property?
 Is upholding Covid vaccine patents morally defensible?
 These questions lead us back to the age-old debate about intellectual property rights.

-The idea that patents are a good thing, draws on the fact that it a) enables other intrinsically valuable things (e.g. future innovation) or are valuable in themselves.
-As put by director-general of IFPMA (International Federation of Pharmaceutical Manufacturers and Associations): “The [waiver] effort would jeopardize future medical innovation, making us more vulnerable to other diseases.”
+The idea that patents are a good thing, draws on the fact that they a) enable other intrinsically valuable things (e.g. future innovation), or b) are valuable in themselves.
+As put by the director-general of IFPMA (International Federation of Pharmaceutical Manufacturers and Associations): “The [waiver] effort would jeopardize future medical innovation, making us more vulnerable to other diseases.”
 State opponents of the TRIPS proposal, such as the EU, UK, Canada and more, echo this sentiment.
 But does this hold true?

 The line between incentivising innovation and the existence of public goods, is really, a struggle between corporate power and public health

-The only thing at stake, really, is Big Pharma profits.
-The line between incentivising innovation and the existence of public goods, is really, a struggle between corporate power and public health.
-It is against this backdrop that highlights how Big Pharma have chosen to be part of the problem, and not the solution.
+The only thing truly at stake, is Big Pharma profits.
+The line between incentivising innovation and the existence of public goods, is really a struggle between corporate power and public health.
+This seems to highlight how Big Pharma have chosen to be part of the problem, not the solution.
 Part of a problem pertaining to global economic damage, but most of all, human and social losses.
 We can speak of logistics, the legal barriers, economic incentives all we want.
 But at the heart of the debate is ethics.
 We need all hands on deck to shift the course of the pandemic.
 For governments, for civil society: patent waivers are an opportunity to act morally, and it’s an economically sound choice (re: no one is safe until everyone is safe).
 The question is: are we committed to act in beneficence?